DiamondLightSource/SynchWeb/README.md

 ```
 ### Customise front end - config.json
 An example configuration is provided in client/src/js/config_sample.json
-This file should be edited to customise the application for your site
+This file should be copied to create a client/src/js/config.json file and edited to customise the application for your site.

 | Parameter | Description |
 | ------ | ------ |